Josiah Wedgwood, 1st Baron Wedgwood: Military and political career

-World War I
+First World War

-Following the outbreak of the First World War, he volunteered for service with the Royal Naval Volunteer Reserve, holding the rank of lieutenant-commander.
+Following the outbreak of the First World War, he volunteered for service with the Royal Naval Volunteer Reserve and held the rank of lieutenant-commander.
 He returned to mechanical work and was posted to the Armoured Car Section of the Royal Naval Air Service.
 He served in Belgium and France in 1914 with the armoured cars.
 He was wounded in the Dardanelles Campaign in 1915, receiving the Distinguished Service Order for his service during the landing at Cape Helles, commanding the machine guns on SS River Clyde.
-It was while serving at Gallipoli that he met volunteers of the Zion Mule Corps commanded by Joseph Trumpeldor that would affect his views about British policy on Palestine.
-Back in Parliament he expressed concern at under-staffing and support for national service, though he also defended the rights of conscientious objectors.
-Later that year he was posted as an army captain to the staff of General Jan Smuts in East Africa.
-In 1916 he was part of the Mesopotamia Commission of Inquiry.
+It was while serving at Gallipoli that he met volunteers of the Zion Mule Corps, commanded by Joseph Trumpeldor, which would affect his views about British policy on Palestine.
+Back in Parliament, he expressed concern at under-staffing and support for national service though he also defended the rights of conscientious objectors.
+Later that year, he was posted as an army captain to the staff of General Jan Smuts in East Africa.
+In 1916, he was part of the Mesopotamia Commission of Inquiry.

-Promoted to Major he commanded a machine gun company in the 2nd South African Infantry Brigade in 1916.
+Promoted to major, he commanded a machine gun company in the 2nd South African Infantry Brigade in 1916.
 In 1917 he became Assistant Director of Trench Warfare with the rank of colonel.
 At the start of 1918 he was sent to Siberia where his mission was to encourage continued Russian participation in the war and to gathering intelligence on Bolshevik control in Siberia.

-1918 General Election
+1918 general election

-In the 1918 General Election he sought re-election.
+In the 1918 general election he sought re-election.
 There has been some confusion regarding his specific affiliation at the time of the election.
 He was officially supported by his local Liberal Association and he was officially endorsed by the Coalition Government.
 This led to him being described in many sources at the time as a Coalition Liberal.
-However, during the election campaign he publicly distanced himself from the Coalition Government.
+However, during the election campaign, he publicly distanced himself from the Coalition Government.
 His own local election campaign was minimal because he was not opposed.
-In his election address he stated "I come before you, the same impenitent independent radical that you first elected in 1906".
-This had led some to incorrectly describe him in 1918 as an 'Independent Radical' even though in 1906 he was classified as a 'Liberal'.
-The usually reliable F. W. S. Craig, in his book British Parliamentary Election results, 1918-1949 described him as an 'Independent Liberal'.
-However his status as an official Liberal rather than an Independent Liberal was subsequently confirmed when he attended the first meeting of the Liberal parliamentary party on 3 February 1919.
+In his election address he stated, "I come before you, the same impenitent independent radical that you first elected in 1906".
+That had led some to incorrectly describe him in 1918 as an "Independent Radical" even though in 1906, he was classified as a "Liberal".
+The usually-reliable F. W. S. Craig, in his book British Parliamentary Election results, 1918-1949, described him as an "Independent Liberal".
+However his status as an official Liberal, rather than an Independent Liberal, was subsequently confirmed when he attended the first meeting of the Liberal parliamentary party on 3 February 1919.